krohit98/smanager/README.md

 ## Characteristics:
 **Centralized Store** -  The application state is stored in a single object (store state)
 **Reactive** - Components auto-update when associated state changes.
-**Predictable** State Changes - The state changes are done predictably with the help of reducer functions.
+**Predictable** - The state changes are done predictably with the help of reducer functions.
 **Immutable** - The store state cannot be modified directly.
 **Granular** - When part of the store state updates, only the components subscribed to those particular states rerender.